 Natalie B. Dohrmann

 Natalie Dohrmann’s specialization is rabbinic Judaism, with a special interest in ancient Jewish law and its Greco-Roman context.
 She joined the adjunct faculty at Penn as a member of the Department of Religious Studies.
-Dohrmann had been an Assistant Professor of Judaism at North Carolina State University, and is currently the Associate Director of the Herbert D. Katz Center for Advanced Judaic Studies and the Executive Editor of the Jewish Quarterly Review.
+Dohrmann had been an Assistant Professor of Judaism at North Carolina State University, and is currently the Associate Director of the Herbert D. Katz Center for Advanced Judaic Studies and a Coeditor of the Jewish Quarterly Review.

 Ph.D.
 University of Chicago, History of Judaism, 1999

 M.A.
 St. John's College, Liberal Arts, 1990

 Jews, Christians, and the Roman Empire: The Poetics of Power in Late Antiquity.
 Natalie B Dohrmann and Annette Yoshiko Reed, editors.
 Jewish Culture and Contexts.
 Philadelphia: University of Pennsylvania Press, 2013.

 Jewish Biblical Interpretation and Cultural Exchange: Comparative Exegesis in Context.
 Natalie B. Dohrmann and David Stern, editors.
 Jewish Culture and Contexts.
 Philadelphia: University of Pennsylvania Press, 2008.